HallidayInc/edr/crates/edr_deno/README.md

 - `block_gas_limit`: override the block gas limit
 - `min_gas_price`: minimum gas price for the next block
 - `network_id`: set the network ID separately from `chain_id`
+- `cache_dir`: directory used to cache RPC responses
 - `owned_accounts`: array of accounts to pre-fund in the genesis block with the fields `secret_key` and `balance`